kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/testOutput/my.SampleTest/sample4.txt`

-By this path structure, you can easily see that the `sample4.txt` file was written by the `my.SamplTest` class.
+By this path structure, you can easily see that the `sample4.txt` file was written by the `my.SampleTest` class.

 #### TestOutputOrganizer resolves the project directory via classpath